jerbrisebois/PaylocityDemo/readme.md

 test_rapid_add_employee - Rapidly click "add" when creating a new employee and verify only 1 entry is created

+test_edit_deleted_employee - Delete an employee and edit the same employee in a new tab/window, confirm it cannot be edited

 ### API

 test_add_employee_api - Send a POST to /api/Employees to create a new employee and verify it is created